Ishank-dubey/DSInJs/README.md

 Finding Ancestors of a given data

-Method to find if ai given tree is a BST in O(n)
+Method to find if a given tree is a BST in O(n)

 Adding more with time..